-Right now, as you are reading this, over 500 different kinds of active micro-organisms make your mouth their cozy home.
-When you figure that each species or kind may consist of 100,000 individual bacteria, it’s easy to see why dentists say that your mouth is home to more individual bacteria than there are people in New York City.
-And, just like New York City, they NEVER go to sleep.
-They only do two things: chow down on food left in your teeth and make bacteria babies.
+Right now, as you are reading this, over 500 unique types of wiggling germs are happy and comfortable living in your mouth.
+When you figure that each species or kind may consist of 100,000 individual bacteria, it becomes clear why some dentists say that your mouth is home to more individual bacteria than there are people in New York City.
+And, just like New York City, they NEVER sleep.
+They only do two things: chow down on food left in your teeth and make more germs.

-In reality, there is one more thing the germs do and that’s what causes all the problems.
-They defecate waste product.
+In reality, there is one more thing the bacteria do and that’s what causes all the problems.
+They excrete waste product.
 That bacteria is toxic to your teeth and gums.

-Gum disease is a result of plaque, the ugly coating of bacteria excrement that constantly builds up on your teeth.
-The bacteria’s excrement (plaque) has chemical compounds that can damage the teeth and gums.
+The major cause of gum disease is plaque, the icky layer of bacteria excrement that constantly builds up on your teeth.
+The bacteria’s excrement (plaque) has chemicals that attack your teeth and your gum tissue.

 Gum disease (also known as gingivitis) is very common in adults and is the leading cause of tooth loss.
 Research shows that over 75% of Americans age 35 and over have some form of gum disease as a result of medications, diet, or lack of adequate dental hygiene care.